openedx/edx-documentation/en_us/developers/source/style_guides/python_guidelines.rst

 Important points:

-* Don't over-indent to make things line up with punctuation on the first line.
+* Do not over-indent to make things line up with punctuation on the first line.
 * Closing paren should be on a line by itself, indented the same as the first line.
 * The first line ends with the open paren.